 The Installation Process

-In addition to mounting the Inverter, a DC disconnect switch and a utility meter will be located close by.
+- A DC disconnect switch and utility meter will typically be close to the inverter.

-The output of the inverter and PV system will be connected to a circuit breaker in your breaker box.
+- The output of the inverter and the solar system will be connected to the circuit breaker box.